 3.2: Set a grace period

 Team members who already have 1Password accounts will need to switch to unlock with SSO.
-Specify the number of days before team members must switch, and how often they should be reminded.
+Specify the number of days before team members must switch.
 Consider the following when you set the grace period:

 - By default, the grace period is set to 5 days.
 It can be set to 1 to 30 days.